-Many restaurants in all 50 states are open for dining out in some capacity, but health experts are still concerned that some situations could lead to more spread of COVID-19.
+Many restaurants in all 50 states are open for dining out in some capacity, but health experts are still concerned that some situations could lead to more spread of COVID-19, especially as record cases are reported across the country.

 A recent study from the Centers for Disease Control and Prevention (CDC), published on Sept.
 11, found that adults who tested positive for coronavirus were "approximately twice as likely to have reported dining at a restaurant" compared to those who had negative test results.
 Aside from the time spent at restaurants, participants reported "generally similar community exposures."